Home Nations United States Maryland Polity Style: 1634-1776

 Maryland: Polity Style: 1634-1776

-20/30 Jun 1632 Cecil Calvert, Baron of Baltimore, is created Lord and Proprietary of a portion of territory in North America, which is erected into a province under the name of Maryland, in accordance with letters patent (charter) issued by command of the King of England on 20/30 Jun 1632 (Bacon's Laws of Maryland, The Charter of the Province of Maryland, n.p.; Archives of Maryland 1885, pp. 1-12)
+20/30 Jun 1632 Cecil Calvert, Baron of Baltimore, is granted a portion of territory in North America, erected into a province under the name of Maryland, to be governed by him and his heirs as true and absolute lords and proprietaries, in accordance with letters patent (charter) issued by command of the King of England on 20/30 Jun 1632 (Bacon's Laws of Maryland, The Charter of the Province of Maryland, n.p.; Archives of Maryland, 3:1-12)

 25 Mar/4 Apr 1634 the province of Maryland is established on the arrival of first settlers as recorded in the diary of Rev. Andrew White (Narratives of Early Maryland, p.
 40)